drummonds/bytestoneblog/content/posts/Accounting for programmers/_index.md

 exploration as to the nature of accounting records and why the credit/debit system is isomorphic with positive and negative balances.

-The movement from single entry booking to double entry keeping exemplified by Datini from 1370 to 1390 correlates with computer software migrating from single entry to double entry systems.

 It is currently a work in progress so see the overall [plan](/afp/_plan/).